 Learning about math patterns is one of the requirements prior to entering kindergarten.
 When teaching young children about patterns it is best to explain to them the concept and follow with a concrete example.
 I begin by telling them that a pattern is a sequence that repeats itself.
 My example in class is: "boy, girl, boy, girl.
 Now what should come next?"

-Introduce math patterns slowly with a sequence of two and then build up to sequences of three and more.
+Introduce patterns with a sequence of two and then slowly build up to sequences of three and more.

 1. Recognize patterns